SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 Achieving this required a radical design.
 In Agile Toolkit, you don't create objects with the PHP `new` statement.
 All objects are embedded into a parent object using an `add()` method, so the whole application is a single object tree.
 And objects are initialized using an `init()` method rather than the PHP `__construct()` method so we can give each component a unique id within the system before we set it up.

-This means that parents know how to render their children and access them dynamically with JQuery.
+This means that interface objects know how to render their children and access them dynamically with JQuery.
 For example you can create a form, plug in layers of interactive, event-aware sub-components, and the whole thing will render and run with no additional developer effort other than straightforward, desktop-like event handling.

 From there it's a short step to realizing that SQL queries can also be rendered from nested templates, so we built Agile ORM, an object-relational mapper that allows you to compose queries from smaller query components.